sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 **Formats recognized**

 Sensible recognizes paragraphs separated by configurable vertical gaps, or "paragraph breaks."
 Sensible never detects paragraph breaks at the end of a page.
-Sensible don't use paragraph margins, for example indentations, to detect paragraphs.
+Sensible doesn't use paragraph margins, for example indentations, to detect paragraphs.

 Configurable syntax
 ----